 All policies are reviewed by senior managers and signed off by the Board, following (where appropriate) thorough consultation with all relevant stakeholders.
 Policies are reviewed on a rolling basis in response to longevity, statutory or regulatory change and academy feedback.

 Due diligence processes

-Academy Principals or Trust Executive Team, with assistance from the Governance and Compliance and/or Human Resources teams, are responsible for investigating any suspected instances of modern slavery and human trafficking.
+Academy principals or our trust executives, with assistance from the governance and compliance and/or human resources teams, are responsible for investigating any suspected instances of modern slavery and human trafficking.

 Risk assessment